appbot/kms_rails/README.md

 ## Test Mode

 A basic fake implementation of `Aws::KMS::Client` has been written, allowing kms_rails functionality to be used in test environments without making any web requests.
 The fake implementation emulates the functionality of the two API calls kms_rails issues to AWS and performs fake encryption (the key is 'encrypted' by reversing it).
-At this time, the fake implementation does not support contexts.

 You can enable it in your Rails initializers with the following
 ```ruby